MariusFearn/ais-forecasting/.github/instructions/basic_runtime.instructions.md

 │   ├── train.py                # Delete: Redundant, functionality is split.
 │   └── quick_start_h3.py       # Delete: Old script, functionality now in notebooks.
 │
-├── src/                        # Contains all the project's source code as a Python package.
+├── src/                        # Contains all the project's source code as a Python package. (all code and functions goes here - script gets data and runs functions from src)
 │   ├── __init__.py             # Makes 'src' a package, allowing imports.
 │   ├── data/                   # Modules for data loading and preprocessing.
 │   ├── features/               # Modules for feature engineering and transformation.